 Since those hazy days of 2001 the good ship panda has ploughed valiantly through the independent seas.
 Bold of stern and billowing of sail, our passing passengers ranged across the social scale from weepy Sussex pups Keane all the way over to hairy Oxford stoners Winnebago Deal via the thoroughly mixed bag of delights proffered by The Faint, The Polyphonic Spree and Six By Seven.
 Meanwhile Seattle indie sensations Death Cab For Cutie stayed the course for three whole albums, leaving us after 'Transatlanticism' to board the Atlantic Records liner.
 How very bloody ironic.
 Around this time we also enjoyed / endured an eventful two and a half years with Island: we gave them Temptation Records and Keane; they gave us dead flowers and half eaten chocolates.
 C'est la vie.

 The second half of the noughties brought a subtle-yet-massive change to the fierce panda A&R approach: after buzz-tastic one-off releases by Battle, Boy Kill Boy and The Maccabees we came to the sad but inevitable conclusion that, no matter how many Death Cab longplayers we released we'd still be perceived as nothing more than a Singles Club if we weren't very careful.
 So we retired from the world of one-off 7" releases and made ambitious plans to remould ourselves as a grown-up albums label.
 Did we manage it?
-Well, over the course of the next few years we released albums by The Raveonettes, Art Brut, The Hot Puppies, iLiKETRAiNS, The Blackout, Shitdisco, The Spinto Band, The Walkmen and White Rabbits, so what do you think?
+Well, over the course of the next few years we released albums by The Raveonettes, Art Brut, The Hot Puppies, iLiKETRAiNS, The Blackout, Shitdisco, The Spinto Band, The Walkmen and White Rabbits, The Pains Of Being Pure At Heart, Surfer Blood, The Crookes, Desperate Journalist and The Hosts, so what do you think?